-EHRS will provide training to all university employees/students who handle hazardous waste in laboratories.
+University Safety and Health Department will provide training to all university employees/students who handle hazardous waste in laboratories.
 Each employee/student shall receive training on proper handling of chemicals and emergency response procedures.

 Initial training must be completed during the first month of employment (refresher training is provided annually thereafter).
-Hazardous waste training will be conducted as part of the annual laboratory safety training through The University's BioRAFT online training system.
-Additional training sessions can be arranged by emailing EHRS at ehrs@drexel.edu
+Hazardous waste training will be conducted as part of the annual laboratory safety training.
+The University's online training can be located at www.drexelehstraining.com.
+Additional training sessions can be arranged by calling University Environmental Health and Safety Department at: